-FARNBOROUGH—Raytheon UK has carried out the first firings of an anti-uncrewed aircraft system laser which is envisaged for the close protection of troops on the battlefield.
+FARNBOROUGH—Raytheon UK has carried out the first firings of an anti-uncrewed aircraft system laser that is envisaged for the close protection of troops on the battlefield.

-The company’s Project Swinton laser directed-energy weapon demonstrator has been successfully fired against fixed targets at the Defense Science Technology Laboratory (DSTL) at Porton Down, England, successfully hitting targets 1.4km away, company executives told Aviation Week at the Royal International Air Tattoo on the eve of the Farnborough Airshow.
+The company’s Project Swinton laser directed-energy weapon demonstrator has been successfully fired against fixed targets at the Defense Science Technology Laboratory (DSTL) at Porton Down, England, successfully hitting targets 1.4 km away, company executives told Aviation Week at the Royal International Air Tattoo on the eve of the Farnborough Airshow here.

-The 15-kW laser uses Raytheon’s High-Energy Laser Weapon System (HELWS), developed in the U.S. but integrated with a UK-produced command-and-control system and a Blighter search radar.
-The system is then fitted onto a six-wheel Wolfhound Protected Patrol Vehicle, but is also small enough to be mounted on a two-seat buggy.
+The 15-kW laser uses Raytheon’s High-Energy Laser Weapon System (HELWS) developed in the U.S. but integrated with a UK-produced command-and-control system and a Blighter search radar.
+The system is then fitted onto a six-wheel Wolfhound Protected Patrol Vehicle, although it also is small enough to be mounted on a two-seat buggy.

 “One of the things that Raytheon UK is really good at is taking an element of U.S. capability and [intellectual property] and anglicizing to meet UK requirements,” said James Gray, Raytheon UK’s chief executive.
 The company was contracted in 2021 for the UK Defense Ministry’s Land Laser Directed-Energy Weapon (LDEW) demonstrator program.